 The must try food on a trip to South Korea

 Boasting one of the most unique of all Asian cuisines, South Korea is an enticing destination for the keen foodie.
 Wedged between two culinary powerhouses, China and Japan, Korean cuisine is often overlooked, but its popularity is growing.
 While many are likely to have sampled, or at least heard of, bibimbap and kimchi, there are many delicacies which are still relatively unknown outside the Korean community.
 We are firm believers that the best way to understand a nation’s culture is through its food.
 So, if you find yourself asking the question: What should I eat in South Korea?
-We are delighted to give the lowdown on the best Korean food including many lesser known dishes which are a must eat during a visit to South Korea.
+We are delighted to give the lowdown on the best food, including many lesser known dishes, you must try in South Korea.

 Korean cuisine traditionally would be served as several meat and vegetable side dishes (banchan) served with rice.
 Without a doubt the most important side dish is kimchi, a traditional fermented dish made of vegetables (commonly Chinese cabbage) with gochujang - hot pepper paste.
 Gochujang is an almost ubiquitous ingredient throughout Korean cuisine, which gives many Korean dishes its red colour and fiery spiciness.

-There are a plethora of stews (jiggae) in Korean cuisine.
+There are a plethora of stews (jiggae) in Korean cuisine and are a must try in South Korea, especially if you visit in the winter.
 Gochujang plays a key role in several jjigaes and these strikingly red stews are an excellent antidote to Korea’s bitterly cold winter.
 Kimchi Jjigae is a kimchi stew with a choice of meat and is the go-to comfort food for those suffering from a mild-cold.
 A modern offshoot of this humble recipe is the Budae jjigae which is a legacy of the American led intervention during the Korean War.
 Budae means army base in Korean and during the war American soldiers would usually donate non-native ingredients such as spam, hot dogs, baked beans, and American cheese slices to the local population.
 Budae jjigae is essentially kimchi stew with the addition of these non-native ingredients.
 An excellent vegetarian option is the soft tofu stew (pictured above), sundubu jjigae, a dish made with freshly curdled soft tofu, vegetables, and optional seafood.

 As well as stews there is a large variety of broths (guk/tang) within Korean cuisine.
 Seaweed soup, miyeokguk, is a popular side dish and is traditionally consumed by Koreans after giving birth.
 Miyeokguk is known for its health-giving nutrients but also eaten on birthdays in celebration of one’s mother.
 Gamjatang (pictured above) is a hearty broth made with slow-cooked pig spine and potatoes and was historically a meal to feed labourers.
 The dish is often eaten communally and is well known for its restorative powers of curing a hangover and falls within the haejang category of soups and stews - haejang literally means ‘release oneself of a hangover.’
 Gamjatang can be found throughout Korea but the best can be found in Seoul, as it is a staple for many of the city’s office workers.